MachineAngel0/to_do_app/README.md

 # TODO APP

-I tried to make this as my second ever webdev project using React, with as little help from the tutorials I was using as possible.
+I my second ever webdev project using React, with as little help from the tutorials I was using as possible.
 Referring to it only to fill in the caps of my knowledge.

 Overall I think I was pretty successful.